martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 ## Adding return statements

 The [final evaluator](https://share.sourceacademy.org/fadhu)
-handles return statements, which are included in languages like C, Java, Python, and JavaScript.
-Returns statements allow the programmer to return from a function from anywhere in the body of the function.
+handles return statements, a prominent feature in languages like C, Java, Python, and JavaScript.
+Returns statements allow the programmer to return from a function from anywhere in its body.
 Whatever statements in the body that remain to be evaluated are ignored.
 For example, in JavaScript, the program
 ``` js
 function f(x) {